 photo © Visit Mikkeli

-Tourism Mikkeli & Mikkeli Guide
+Tourism Mikkeli & Mikkeli Region Travel Guide

-Visitors to Mikkeli also have a choice of 7 beautiful manor houses they can visit, each offering something a little different.
-Just south of the city you’ll find the elegant Annilan Kartano which also functions as a golf centre; 25km away is the Anttolanhovi Manor and Wellness Village, idyllically situated on the banks of Lake Saimaa in the historic village of Antolla famous for its barge making; west of Mikkeli airport is Kekkola Manor where you can enjoy lakeside saunas or fishing, play tennis or go on horse riding trails; Kyyhkylä is located in the city on the banks of Lake Saimaa, and operates as a hotel and wellness centre, with historical tours and daily scenic cruises, tennis courts and minigolf; 7km from Mikkeli is Tertti Manor located in the middle of an authentic milieu, with a café, restaurant and souvenir shop.
+Mikkeli Region has numerous manor houses, the oldest dating back to the 1500s, each offering something a little different.
+Just south of the city you’ll find the elegant Annilan Kartano which also functions as a golf centre; 25km away is the Anttolanhovi ManorHouse, idyllically situated on the banks of Lake Saimaa in the historic village of Anttola; west of Mikkeli airport is Kekkola Manor House where you can enjoy lakeside saunas or fishing, play tennis or go on horse riding trails; Kyyhkylä is located in the city on the banks of Lake Saimaa, and operates as a hotel and wellness centre, with historical tours and daily scenic cruises, tennis courts and minigolf; 7km from Mikkeli is Tertti Manor located in the middle of an authentic milieu, with a café, restaurant and souvenir shop.